roguehistory/Hist_Digh3814/content/en/week/3/spatial-archae.md

 ## Exploring a landscape (R).

-Daniel Contreras has a chapter in Ben Marwick's online book, 'How To do Archaeological Science in R' on [using R as a GIS](https://benmarwick.github.io/How-To-Do-Archaeological-Science-Using-R/using-r-as-a-gis-working-with-raster-and-vector-data.html).
+Daniel Contreras has a chapter in Ben Marwick's online book, 'How To do Archaeological Science in R' about [using R as a GIS](https://benmarwick.github.io/How-To-Do-Archaeological-Science-Using-R/using-r-as-a-gis-working-with-raster-and-vector-data.html).
 We're going to follow along with that chapter, but I have modified the code slightly so that it will run in a virtual computer in your browser, using the coding environment R Studio and the language R.

 1. Launch a virtual computer running RStudio in your browser by right-clicking on <a href="https://mybinder.org/v2/gh/binder-examples/r-conda/master?urlpath=rstudio" target="_blank">this link</a>